 is the case for entities of domain type "pid".
 A PID is defined

 relative to a network map.
-For example: an entity "mypid10" of
+For example, an entity "mypid10" of

 domain type "pid" may be defined in a given network map and be

 undefined in other network maps.
 Or "mypid10" may even be defined in